 The sustainability performance of each reasonable alternative sites has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of negative and positive impacts for the sites in the Horsford cluster but showed broadly how all sites promoted scored similarly.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negative and positive impacts for the sites in the Horsford cluster but showed broadly how all sites promoted scored similarly.
 Sites GNLP0251 and GNLP0423 scored marginally better than other sites in the SA but were not chosen for allocation as GNLP0251 has significant landscape/ecology and arboricultural issues with Norfolk Wildlife Trust suggested that it should be designated as a County Wildlife site and GNLP0423 is unlikely to meet the minimum allocation threshold for the plan and has planning permission for 8 dwellings.